MuddsiSyed/Active-Directory-Project/README.md

    - Storage: 30 GB </br></br>

 ![Screenshot from 2025-03-13 23-03-51](https://github.com/user-attachments/assets/64dc0b83-9559-4a8c-a9c0-0a39d0d00b45)</br>
-REF 2 - All EC2 Instances launched for Active Directory Project
+REF 2 - All EC2 Instances launched for Active Directory Project and all servers are in the same subnet

 #### Installing Splunk on The Ubuntu Server (Splunk Server)
 - <b> SSH into the Splunk Server and enter the following commands to install Splunk </b>